jkrukowski/swift-safetensors/README.md

 )
 ```

-When `MLTensor` or `MLMultiArray` is materialized, the data is copied from the underlying buffer.
+When `MLTensor`, `MLMultiArray` or `MLShapedArray` is materialized, the data is copied from the underlying buffer.
 If you want to avoid copying, you can do:

 ```swift